2021 Feature Tractor

 For those wishing to join, they are invited to send in their name, mailing address, e-mail address, phone number, and dues to Camp Creek Threshers, P.O.
 Box 422, Waverly, NE 68462.
-Members will receive a monthly newsletter.
+Members receive a monthly emailed newsletter.

 The Camp Creek Threshers are a non-profit volunteer organization whose purpose is to preserve Nebraska’s agricultural history.
 So join us in a fun filled environment, activities, learning experience.